The changing employee mindsets

 Office culture reborn

 There’s often an expectation that salary will overpower enjoyment.
 You pay someone enough money and they’ll just about do anything.
-It’s a fairly bleak characterisation of humanity and moreover, it’s also not true.
+It’s a fairly bleak characterisation of humanity and it's not really true.
 What tends to happen is either you have unproductive staff, or you have fatal retention rates.
 Both of which are pretty disastrous outcomes.

-As Google showed us a quick game of ping pong, or a swim every few hours doesn’t harm employee productivity but increases it.
+As Google showed us - a quick game of ping pong or a swim every few hours doesn’t harm employee productivity but increases it.
 Unsure?
 Well, this isn’t a minority opinion.
 In fact countries like Germany, or Sweden that have experimented with shorter working days, have reported increases in productivity and a reduction in sick days .

 1. Ping pong/pool table

-This is a fairly easy one to implement, it’s low cost and high reward.
+This is a fairly easy one to implement - it’s low cost and high reward.
 In the recent Great Perk Search, ping pong tables ranked the highest out of all other perks, with those surveyed giving it a score of 95 out of 100.
 It costs less than taking everyone out for a drink and who knows, you might find it a great way to relieve stress yourself!